crazyhottommy/ChIP-seq-analysis/README.md

 8. [Blueprint epigenome](http://dcc.blueprint-epigenome.eu/#/home)
 9. [A collection of tools and papers for nucelosome positioning and TF ChIP-seq](http://generegulation.info/)
 10. [review paper:Deciphering ENCODE](http://www.cell.com/trends/genetics/fulltext/S0168-9525(16)00017-2)
+11. [EpiFactors](http://epifactors.autosome.ru/) is a database for epigenetic factors, corresponding genes and products.

 ### Papers on ChIP-seq
 1. [ChIP-seq guidelines and practices of the ENCODE and modENCODE consortia](http://www.ncbi.nlm.nih.gov/pubmed/22955991)